-Germany has the largest economy in Europe and is consistently ranked amongst the top five largest economies in the world.
-Germany also has the largest manufacturing sector in Europe, especially in the manufacture of automobile, machineries, pharmaceuticals and electronics.
-Additionally, Germany is one of the world's largest exporters, with exports taking up 86% of Germany's GDP.
+Germany has the largest economy in Europe and is consistently ranked amongst the five largest economies in the world.
+Germany also has the largest manufacturing sector in Europe, especially in the manufacturing sectors of automobiles, machinery, pharmaceuticals and electronics.
+Additionally, Germany is one of the world's largest exporters, with exports making up approximately half of Germany's GDP.

-Low tariffs and low barriers to foreign investment both contribute to the openness of Germany's economy, attributing to Germany's status as an exporting leader.
+Low tariffs and low barriers to foreign investment both contribute to the openness of Germany's economy and its status as an export leader.

 Germany offers competitive wages, keeping production costs relatively low, and it has a highly skilled workforce.
 Germany also has a large domestic market with relatively high purchasing power.
-The German government offers foreign investors free access to investment in all sectors and 100% ownership of business in recognised sectors even if they are in the public domain.
+According to the government’s Foreign Direct Investment (FDI) policy, foreign investors are granted the extra incentive of free access to investment in all sectors and 100% ownership of businesses, even in sectors such as telecommunications that are part of the public domain.
 All these factors have contributed to Germany's attractiveness to foreign investors.

-Germany is located in the middle of Europe, serving as a link between eastern and western Europe and at the same time, providing leverage by accessing markets in several European economies because of its proximity to them.
+Germany is located in the middle of Europe, serving as a link between eastern and western Europe, with close proximity to several key European economies.

 Currently, Germany is the second largest European investor in China and is China's biggest trading partner in Europe.